 All four patients experienced leakage of contrast from the cavity of the upper urinary tract without any direct trauma or iatrogenic damage.
 The outflow of contrast was a result of renal colic causing acute obstruction of the urinary tract.
-The patients were diagnosed using a combination of ultrasound, X-ray, and CT with intravenous contrast (Figures 1-4).
-At the same time, retrograde pyelography was used for the fourth case, following which CT-urography was repeated (Figure 5).
-All four patients developed acute renal colic, characterized by pain in the lumbar region that radiated along the ureter, nausea, and vomiting, with or without fever (Table 1).
+The patients were diagnosed using a combination of ultrasound, X-ray, and CT with intravenous contrast. (refer to Figures 1, 2, 3, and 4).
+At the same time, retrograde pyelography was used for the fourth case, following which CT-urography was performed again (refer to Figure 5).
+All four patients developed acute renal colic, characterized by pain in the lumbar region that radiated along the ureter, nausea, and vomiting, with or without fever.
+(Please refer to Table 1 for the clinical data of these patients).